gentiled/gentiled.github.io/README.md

 # My personal website

-This site is a portfolio showcasing my work, skills, and experience in data science, statistics, and causal inference.
-Here, I share tutorials, insights, and projects that reflect my passion for finding signals in the noise and improving decision-making through data.
+This website is a portfolio showcasing my work and experience in data science, statistics, and causal inference.
+Here, I share insights and projects that reflect my passion for finding signals in the noise and improving decision-making through data.

 ## 📄 About the Site